usertomlin/efficient-trie/README.md

-# simple-trie
+# efficient-trie

 A Java library for efficient implementation of prefix trie and suffix trie

-See package 'simpletrie' in the src folder for examples and tests.
+See package 'efficient_trie' in the src folder for examples and tests.

-## Usage:
+## Usage

-1. Add 'simple-trie-1.0.jar' to build path of a Java project, and refer to examples in SimpleTrieExamples.java to use this library.
+1. Add 'efficient-trie-1.0.jar' to build path of a Java project, and refer to examples in EfficientTrieExamples.java to use this library.

-2. To run the snippets for performance comparison with an another library 'concurrent-trees-2.4.0.jar', add both 'simple-trie-1.0.jar' and 'concurrent-trees-2.4.0.jar' to build path and run the snippets in TriesComparison.java.
-This repository is also an Eclipse Java project and so can be imported for testing with examples in the simpletrie package.
+2. To run the snippets for performance comparison with an another library 'concurrent-trees-2.4.0.jar', add both 'efficient-trie-1.0.jar' and 'concurrent-trees-2.4.0.jar' to build path and run the snippets in TriesComparison.java.
+This repository is also an Eclipse Java project and so can be imported for testing with examples in the efficient_trie package.

 Example for prefix trie and suffix trie construction: